Tuymaada: The organizers

-The organizers of the Olympiads and the initiators of foundation of specialized classes in the Republic were such famous professors, as M.A.
+The organizers of the Olympiads and the initiators of foundation of specialized classes in the Republic were such professors, as M.A.
 Alekseev, S.G.
 Dyrachov, V.N.
 Sophroneev, I.E. Serguchev, I.M.
 Yakoylev and others.
-The progress of gifted pupils would have been impossible without the great work of staff of Verchneviluysk physics and maths school: V. Dolgunov, N. Ivanov, A. Semenov, A. Machasynov.
-The names of other teachers are also very famous, such as M. Shergin, O. Sukneva, V. Ratchin, G. Isaev, P. Timopheev, J. Nogovichyna, L. Semenov, R. Mustakimov, T. Demidko, E. Kozlova, M. Sleptsova, Z. Chetvertakova, S. Egorova, and others.
+Staff of the Verchneviluysk physics and mathematics school also contributed to the programme: V. Dolgunov, N. Ivanov, A. Semenov, A. Machasynov.
+Other teachers involved included M. Shergin, O. Sukneva, V. Ratchin, G. Isaev, P. Timopheev, J. Nogovichyna, L. Semenov, R. Mustakimov, T. Demidko, E. Kozlova, M. Sleptsova, Z. Chetvertakova, S. Egorova, and others.

-It is necessary to outline the work of staff of physics and maths school (at present known as the Republican college), founded in 1977.
-With the help of Aliev I., first principal, candidate of sciences, senior lecturer at Yakut State University, his enthusiasm and self-devotion, school has become the leading institution, that works with gifted children.
+The physics and mathematics school (now known as the Republican college), founded in 1977, also contributed.
+With the support of Aliev I., first principal, candidate of sciences, senior lecturer at Yakut State University, the school became a notable institution for gifted children.

-Other important names that should be mentioned: A.M.
+Other contributors included A.M.
 Abramov, Doctor of Sciences, member-journalist of the Russian Academy of Education, Moscow; T.T.
 Timopheev, candidate of sciences, Novosibirsk; I.F.
 Sharygin, doctor of sciences, professor of Moscow State University; D.G.
 Von-Der Flaas, candidate of sciences, member of the all-Russian Olympiads jury and many other Russian scientists and professors.

 Early developments

 Nowadays the Olympiads are held on various subjects, the special attention is paid to the use of new informational technologies.
 The coordination of distant intellectual studies is carried out by Popov S.V., professor of Yakut State University, doctor of sciences and by Potapov V.F., the honoured teacher of the Russian Federation.
-The achievements and success of children shows that the direction chosen the right direction and approach of work.
-According to the opinion of independent experts, the level of tasks of the Olympiad satisfy the standards of All-Russian and International Olympiads.
+The level of tasks is intended to meet the standards of All-Russian and International Olympiads.